 CEI’s designation and goals comprehend the whole interdisciplinary field generated by the research, exchange opportunities, scientific events, and editorial projects the team has created along the years within CEI’s main research lines: intercultural theories and practices, intercultural communication, and intercultural business.

-CEI is a research associate of the Institute for the Study of Literature and Tradition (IELT) of Lisbon’s New University (FCSH-UNL), and collaborates formally with Universities in Spain, France, Germany, Romania, Brazil, Poland, Latvia, Macao, Mozambique, Russia, Macedonia, USA, Algeria, Sri Lanka, and India, as well as with Unyleya, Portuguese Association of Women Entrepreneurs, High Commission for Migrations, Luso-Turkish Association, and CIJE – University of Porto’s Law School.
+CEI collaborates formally with several universities in Portugal, Spain, France, Germany, Romania, Brazil, Poland, Latvia, Macao, Mozambique, Russia, Macedonia, USA, Algeria, Sri Lanka, and India, as well as with Unyleya, Portuguese Association of Women Entrepreneurs, High Commission for Migrations, Luso-Turkish Association, and CIJE – University of Porto’s Law School.
 CEI belongs to RESMI (Higher Education Network for Intercultural Mediation), RIESDM (Network of Higher Education Institutions for the Protection of the Mediterranean Diet), the World Network of Magellan Universities, and is a founding member of ECREA Women’s Network and of RNEC – National Network for Cultural Studies.
 CEI is a member of two COST actions and of the projects ICCAGe (ReCLes), EnDent, Atlas of Portuguese Literary Landscapes, Google Arts&Culture, Augmented Assessment, ENDING, and TheRoute, while leading the projects StreetArtCEI and Street Art Against Covid, among others.
 CEI maintains specific PhD protocols with the Universities of Vigo, Santiago de Compostela and Salamanca.

 At CEI, intercultural studies are synonymous with movement, communication, dynamics, and encounters between cultures.
 Our purpose is to discuss their pragmatic consequences in academia and society.
 The contemporary intercultural travel is a global journey, a circumnavigation powered by the speed of new technologies and this concept of interculturality underwrites all the comings and goings, the transmission and reception of information implicit in the communication, in the diversity and in the transit that intercultural suggests.
 This is why we propose to examine the motivations, characteristics and representations of cultural interactions in their perpetual movement, devoid of spatial and temporal borders, in a risky but stimulating indefinition of limits.